felipecdo/leadership-playbook/README.md

 ## Papéis e responsabilidades

+> “In teams which scored highly on architectural capabilities, little communication is required between delivery teams to get their work done.[...]
+In other words, architecture and teams are loosely coupled.
+To enable this, we must also ensure delivery teams are cross-functional, with all the skills necessary to design, develop, test, deploy, and operate the system on the same team.”

+*Jez Humble; Nicole Forsgren; Gene Kim - Accelerate*

 Um time é uma célula auto-suficiente que é composta por diversos papéis e que respeite a regra do Two Pizzas Team (o tamanho do time no deve superar o que duas pizzas são capazes de alimentar em uma noite escura de inverno).

 No cenário de Desenvolvimento de Software, os princípios que guiarão o documento são: